 In compliance with Governmental Accounting Standards Board (GASB) Statement 34, existing infrastructure assets accounted for with the modified approach are not reported in the government-wide financial statements until an initial condition assessment is completed for the assets' network.
 Currently, all the District's WRPs infrastructure assets are reported as infrastructure under the modified approach in the government-wide financial statements.
 Condition assessments of eligible infrastructure assets must be completed at least every three years following the initial assessments.
 The Kirie, Central (Stickney), Hanover, O'Brien, Egan.
 Calumet, Lemont WRPs, and Waterways had their initial condition assessments completed between 2002 and 2006.
 The Kirie.
 Central (Stickney) and Waterways each had its most recent condition assessment completed in 2017.
-The Egan and O'Brien networks each had its most recent condition assessment completed in 2015.
+The Egan and O'Brien networks each had its most recent condition assessment completed in 2016.
+The Hanover, Calumet and Lemont networks each had its most recent condition assessment completed in 2015.
 (See further discussion of the modified approach in the Required Supplementary Information Section).